Professor of Health Communication

 Director, Health Communication Core, Dana-Farber/Harvard Cancer Center

 Dr. Viswanath’s work, drawing from literatures in communication science, social epidemiology, and social and health behavior sciences, focuses on translational communication science to influence public health policy and practice.
-He particularly focuses on understanding and elucidating the relationship between communication inequalities, poverty and health disparities, and knowledge translation through community-based research to address health disparities.
+His primary research is in documenting the relationship between communication inequalities, poverty and health disparities, and knowledge translation through community-based research to address health disparities.
 His research is supported by funding from private and public agencies, including the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).

-Before coming to Harvard, Dr. Viswanath was the Acting Associate Director of the Behavioral Research Program, Division of Cancer Control and Populations Sciences at the National Cancer Institute (NCI).
-There, Dr. Viswanath was responsible for 50 scientific and administrative staff and for extramural scientific developments in behavioral sciences at NCI.
+Before coming to Harvard, Dr. Viswanath was the Acting Associate Director of the Behavioral Research Program, Division of Cancer Control and Population Sciences at the National Cancer Institute (NCI).
+There, Dr. Viswanath was responsible for scientific and administrative staff and fellows, and oversaw extramural scientific developments in behavioral sciences at NCI.
 He was also a senior scientist in NCI’s Health Communication and Informatics Research Branch.
-He went from NCI to Ohio State University, where he was a tenured faculty member in the School of Journalism and Communication with an adjunct appointment in the School of Public Health.
+He went to NCI from Ohio State University, where he was a tenured faculty member in the School of Journalism and Communication with an adjunct appointment in the School of Public Health.
 Dr. Viswanath was also a Center Scholar with Ohio State’s Center for Health Outcomes, Policy, and Evaluation Studies.
 Dr. Viswanath received his doctoral degree in Mass Communication from the University of Minnesota.

 Boards, Associations, and Awards

-Dr. Viswanath has written more than 120 journal articles and book chapters concerning communication inequalities and health disparities, knowledge translation, public health communication campaigns, e-health and digital divide, public health preparedness, and the delivery of health communication interventions to underserved populations.
-He is the co-editor of three books: Mass Media, Social Control and Social Change (1999), Health Behavior and Health Education: Theory, Research, and Practice (2008), and the National Cancer Institute’s Tobacco Monograph: The Role of Media in Promoting and Reducing Tobacco Use (2008).
-In addition, Dr. Viswanath is the Social and Behavioral Research editor for The International Encyclopedia of Communication (2008), a 12-volume project published by Blackwell Publishing under the General Editorship of Dr. Wolfgang Donsbach.
+Dr. Viswanath has written more than 160 journal articles and book chapters concerning communication inequalities and health disparities, knowledge translation, public health communication campaigns, e-health and digital divide, public health preparedness, and the delivery of health communication interventions to underserved populations.
+He is the co-editor of three books: Mass Media, Social Control and Social Change (Iowa State University Press, 1999), Health Behavior and Health Education: Theory, Research, and Practice (Jossey Bass, 2008), and The Role of Media in Promoting and Reducing Tobacco Use (National Cancer Institute, 2008).
+In addition, he was the editor of the Social and Behavioral Research section of the 12-volume International Encyclopedia of Communication (Blackwell Publishing, 2008).

 For more information about Dr. Viswanath’s research, visit http://www.viswanathlab.org.